American Indian Art --> American Indian Bags

 Much is often made of the idea that Indian people developed so many specialized bags, pouches, and other leather containers to assist them in their

-Navajos as it was among the Plains tribes who followed the buffalo herds.
+like the Cherokee and Navajo as it was among the Plains tribes who followed the buffalo herds.
 A leather bag is

 better suited for carrying certain objects than a pot or basket is, and native North Americans tended to place great importance on how well-matched a

-If you are looking to buy purses or pouches that were actually made by Native Americans--either because it's important to you to have the real thing or because you want to support native people with your purchase--then here is our directory of American Indian artists whose bags are available online.
+If you are looking to buy purses or pouches that were actually made by Native Americans--either because it's important to you to have the real thing or because you want to support native people with your purchase--then here is our directory of American Indian artists whose bags are available for sale online.
 If you have a website of Indian bags to add to this list, let us know.
 We gladly advertise any individual native artist or native-owned art store here free of charge, provided that all bags were made and beaded by tribally recognized American Indian, Inuit, or First Nations artists.

 Thank you for your interest in Native American art!